ZipMap

 function.

-It takes two lists as input and returns a where the first list provides the keys and the second list provides the values.
+It takes two lists as input and returns a dictionary where the first list provides the keys and the second list provides the values.

 Example usage: